Daniel-lamin/CAE-Autopilot/README.md

 # CAE-Autopilot
 Automation of the CAE Autopilot process - Allowing Autopilot configuration out-of-box with automated CAE Wifi setup

+### First Time Use

+Before using this script please modify line 22 of **Wi-Fi-CAE Wifi.xml** (CAE-Autopilot/Prereqs/Wi-Fi-CAE Wifi.xml) to include the Wifi password for your site.
+Once changed this does not need to be updated again.

 ## Quick Start Guide

 1) Load repository onto insecure USB